-When NJ homeowners are researching their roofing options, they often encounter terms that they are not very familiar with.
-Everyone knows what roof shingles are, but what about more specific terms like 3-tab shingles, architectural shingles, laminated shingles and compositional shingles?
 Asphalt is the primary raw material in all these roofing products.
 It is a cost-effective option that is tough, flexible and waterproof.
-The terms “architectural,” “laminated” and “compositional” all refer to the same type of asphalt shingle.
-Such shingles feature a tough fiberglass mat sandwiched between two asphalt layers.
-Mineral granules are embedded in the top layer to better protect the shingle from strong impacts (from large hail, for example) and ultraviolet rays.
+The terms “architectural,” “laminated,” and “compositional” all refer to the same type of asphalt shingle.
+These shingles feature a tough fiberglass mat sandwiched between two asphalt layers.
+Mineral granules are embedded in the top layer to make these impact-resistant shingles less likely to be damaged by hail and punishing ultraviolet rays.

-Premium architectural shingles often feature 130 mph wind ratings, while 3-tab shingles usually come with only a 60 mph wind rating.
-Although a 60 mph rating may be enough in thunderstorms and snowstorms, it is certainly a source of concern when hurricanes and the worst nor’easters strike.
+As we discussed above, architectural shingles have strong wind resistance.
+Premium architectural shingles often feature 130 mph wind ratings, while 3-tab shingles usually have only a 60 mph wind rating.
+Although a 60 mph rating may be enough in general thunderstorms and snowstorms, it is undoubtedly a source of concern when hurricanes and the worst nor’easters strike, especially with the growing strengths of storms in the Northeast.
 Consider what FEMA says about the impact of high winds on shingles.

 *Photo courtesy of Owens Corning

-Some architectural shingles now come with special highly reflective granules that reduce roof temperatures by reflecting more UV rays back into the atmosphere.
-This can reduce demands on a cooling system during hot weather.
-Reduced temperatures may also increase the service life of shingles and underlayment.
-For added energy efficiency, consider shingles like Duration Premium Cool from Owens Corning and Timberline Cool Series from GAF.
+Reduced temperatures may also increase the service life of shingles and underlayment, extending the roof’s overall life.
+Consider shingles with these reflective granules for added energy efficiency, like the Duration Premium Cool from Owens Corning and the Timberline Cool Series from GAF.

-In general, thicker architectural shingles are more resistant than 3-tab shingles to the impact of objects like falling branches and large hail.
-Good impact resistance can also reduce the chance of damage to the underlayment.
-Check out the graphs that show how architectural shingles are typically more impact-resistant than the 3-tab variety.
+In general, thicker architectural shingles are more impact-resistant than 3-tab shingles.
+This protects from the impact of objects like falling branches and large hail.
+Impact-resistant shingles can also reduce the chance of damage to the underlayment when debris falls on the roof.

-When you consider the significantly longer lifespan of an architectural shingle roof, its cost per year is often less than that of a 3-tab roof.
-Reduced maintenance costs can also make architectural shingles a better value.
+Considering the significantly longer lifespan of an architectural shingle roof, its cost per year is often less than that of a 3-tab roof.
+Reduced maintenance costs can also make architectural shingles a better value in the long term.